Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 You will also find plenty of beachside resorts to enjoy a luxurious stay surrounded by nature, art, and history.

-Puerto Vallarta is perfect for a beach vacation, but it has plenty of other things to do and explore to make your stay worthwhile.
+Puerto Vallarta is perfect for a beach vacation, but it also offers a variety of other activities and attractions to make your stay worthwhile.

 There are no Maya or Aztec ruins here, but the more recent history of the country is reflected in the cobblestone roads of the historical center and beautiful colonial courtyards and homes, local food and art.